 Rollover accidents have a higher rate of fatality than other types of accidents.12 Only about 2% of motor vehicle accidents involve a rollover.
 However, rollovers account for almost 35% of all vehicle crash deaths.
 In 2010, over 7,600 people died in rollover accidents.13

-Unfortunately, when a spouse or child is killed in a rollover accident, he or she is unable to file a claim to hold the driver or car manufacturer responsible.
+Unfortunately, when a spouse or child succumbs to a fatal rollover accident, he or she is unable to file a claim to hold the driver or car manufacturer responsible.
 However, family members who have lost a loved one in an SUV rollover accident can file a wrongful death lawsuit to hold the responsible party liable for their actions.14

 Under California’s wrongful death law, certain family members can file a wrongful death claim for damages, including: